 books

-Despite a consistent career in racing journalism, Jessica is best known for her books, and the biographies of both Peter Pan and Shannon stand as the monuments of her professional life.
+Despite a consistent career in journalism, Jessica is best known for her books, and the era-biographies of both Peter Pan and Shannon, and then Magic Millions in 2025, stand as the monuments of her professional life.
 Peter Pan was published in 2011 after six years of research, and it was an exciting new title for Penguin Random House, which threw support behind this new female voice in horse racing.
 Peter Pan was award-winning and it’s still earning royalties to this day.
-The first print run, which featured beautifully coloured plates, is rare these days, so much so that Singleton Public Library won’t allow its copy to be loaned out.
-Jessica is grateful to this book for how far it carried her career in those early years.
-She remembers countless hours driving the quiet roads up and down to Singleton, and Sundays spent trawling the newspaper reels at the State Library of NSW.
-Her research, all boxed up at home, was relentless.
+The first print run, which featured beautifully coloured plates, is increasingly hard to come by, so much so that Singleton Public Library won’t allow its copy to be loaned out.

 In 2013, Shannon was released as the second of this biography series.
 Set in the 1940s, it was a mature book with beautiful storytelling.
 The writing and research took less than two years as Jessica travelled to Los Angeles, Kentucky, Saratoga and the Hunter Valley to accurately recreate the life of this incredible horse.
 Shannon was widely read as a worthy sequel and it proved a fascinating and accurate look into wartime Australia and post-war America, involving such names as Hollywood mogul Louis B. Meyer and champion racehorses Bernborough and Flight.